clojure-doc/clojure-doc.github.io/content/md/articles/language/functions.md

 ```

 The example above assumes that map keys will be keywords and we are interested in two values: `currency`
-and `amount`.
+and `:amount`.
 The same can be done for strings:

 ``` clojure
 (defn currency-of